 Managers set goals or targets and will reward or punish team members based on how they perform in line with these targets, treating their output as an exchange.

-The benefits of transactional management are:
+The benefits of transactional management style are:

 - Employees always know what is expected of them – Since targets are set, employees always know what they are working towards and what kind of performance their lead wants to see.